 • Artists / Muralists

-Costs: Volunteers pay 3150 Bolivianos – approximately USD$450 and if you want to pay directly into a UK bank account, then the cost is £330, to cover bank fees.
-The fee covers project costs and accommodation in a private or shared room in volunteer houses where you can self-cater in a fully equipped kitchen.
+Costs: Volunteers pay 3500 Bolivianos – approximately USD$500 and if you want to pay directly into a UK bank account, then the cost is £367, to cover bank fees.
+The fee covers project costs, 24-hour support plus pre-arrival and post-arrival orientation from our Volunteer Coordinator, as well as accommodation (see more information below).

 Accommodation: Volunteers live in shared volunteer accommodation in the grounds of our family home with some of the best views in La Paz over the mountains and down in the valley below.
 There are single and shared rooms – depending on availability.
 The houses are very comfortable and fully equipped with kitchen, shared living areas, hammocks, Wi-Fi, cable TV and DVD machines and access to the family washing machine.